edgedb/edgedb/docs/guides/tutorials/rust_axum.rst

 exactly how Open-Meteo's internals work.
-That means that there is always a chance that a request might not work for some reason, and in that case we don't want to insert a ``City`` into our database because then the ``WeatherApp`` will just keep giving requisting data from Open-Meteo that it refuses to provide.
+That means that there is always a chance that a request might not work for some reason, and in that case we don't want to insert a ``City`` into our database because then the ``WeatherApp`` will just keep giving requesting data from Open-Meteo that it refuses to provide.

 In fact, you can take a look at this by trying a query for Open-Meteo for